FilecoinFoundationWeb/filecoin-foundation-site/README.md

 - Editing content via the CMS
   - Content can be edited via Forestry.io, and requires a login
   - Global site content, like default metadata, is editable in the `general` section
-  - Structured content is shown in blocks on a per-page basis (see the pages)
+  - Structured content is shown in blocks on a per-page basis (see `pages` section)
-  - Blog content is fully editable in a wysiwyg editor markdown editor
+  - Blog content is fully editable in a wysiwyg markdown editor
-  - Media can be uploaded directly to the repository via the `media`` section, after which point it can be used in any rich media field
+  - Media can be uploaded directly to the repository via the `media` section, after which point it can be used in any rich media field